weirichd/bloom/README.md

 ```

 I hadn't anticipated that I would need to alter the hash functions until I had reached the performance testing stage of development.
-Afterall, even though the functions were pretty bad I assumed I would avoid collisions well enough in small early tests.
+After all, even though the functions were pretty bad I assumed I would avoid collisions well enough in small early tests.
 Yet, interestingly enough, a rather simple test forced this change.
 This illustrates how important having "good" uniform hash functions are to the false positive rate of the Bloom filter.
 After changing the hash function in this way, my similar word test passed and the long word test failed, which is the behavior I expected in the first place.